pswens/ControlsAssessmentSpecifications/docs/source/Controls3.md

 ### Operations

-1. For each asset in `GV1`, identify end-user devices
+1. For each asset in `GV1`, identify end-user devices:

    1. Enumerate the end-user devices (M1)
    2. Use `GV5` to identify and enumerate the assets that have encryption software installed (M2)
    3. Use `GV5` to identify and enumerate the assets without encryption software (M3)

-2. For each encryption software installed on assets (M2), use `GV3` to determine whether the software is properly configured
+2. For each encryption software installed on assets (M2), use `GV3` to determine whether the software is properly configured:

    1. Enumerate the encryption software that is properly configured (M4)
    2. Enumerate the encryption software that is improperly configured (M5)